 Adam Lee, Chief Security Officer, Dominion Resources

 Kim Hayes, Chief Executive Officer, The Ambit Group

 Mital Desai, Senior Risk Advisor, Federal Energy Regulatory Commission

 Making the Case For TBM in Government

 Technology changes faster than ever, and the frenetic pace complicates IT management in government jurisdictions and critical infrastructure enterprises.
-TBM’s software-enhanced business processes enable those who fund, procure, maintain and manage large IT infrastructures with a common view.
+TBM’s software-enhanced business processes enable those who fund, procure, maintain and manage large IT infrastructures to share a common view.
 And when adopted across agencies and departments, that common view makes even more sense, which is why US Federal directives and guidelines endorse, and jurisdictions around the world are adopting, TBM.
-Although still in its infancy, TBM adoption is accelerating quickly.
-Early TBM innovators and leaders from US Federal, state and partner nation governments will discuss TBM and its potential to become the new standard against which government, critical infrastructure and business enterprises of all sizes manage today’s fluid and increasingly complex IT environments.
+Although still in its infancy, TBM adoption is accelerating rapidly.
+Early TBM innovators and leaders from government and industry will discuss TBM and its potential as the default process against which government, critical infrastructure and business enterprises of all sizes manage today’s fluid and increasingly complex IT environments.